Andrew-S-Rosen/cbe504/main.typ

 )

 At this point, you may think that there is an inherent contradiction going on.
 If $E_"a,2"$ is less than $E_"a,-1"$, how is it possible for the second reaction to be slower than the forward and reverse directions of the first reaction?
 Certainly, if #ce("NO3^∙") is a short-lived radical, one might reasonably think that it should be consumed quickly.
 In reality, we must remember that the intrinsic rate constant for each reaction is a function of both the Arrhenius pre-factor and the activation energy.
 In other words, $k_(-1)>>k_2$ is possible if $A_(-1)>>A_2$, which is known to be the case here.
-This exercise demonstrates that the intrinsic activation energy is not the full picture.
+This exercise demonstrates that the intrinsic activation energy is not always the full picture.
 Here, enthalpic requirements are insufficient on their own to explain the anti-Arrhenius behavior, and there are entropic arguments that are just as critical.
 #footnote[For additional details, refer to L.E.
 Revell and B.E.
 Williamson, "Why Are Some Reactions Slower at Higher Temperatures?", _J.
 Chem.
 Educ._, 90, 1024--1027 (2013).]

 === Pressure-Dependent Rate Constants <pressure-dependent-rate-coefficients>